Postcards from Leningrad

-Postcards from Leningrad, Spanish title: Postales de Leningrado) is a 2007 Venezuelan film, written and directed by Mariana Rondón.
+Postcards from Leningrad (Spanish: Postales de Leningrado) is a 2007 Venezuelan drama film written and directed by Mariana Rondón.
 It is a drama about children growing up among guerrilla groups in the 1960s in Venezuela.
 It was Venezuela's official entry for the Best Foreign Language Film of the 80th Academy Awards.

 Plot

 During the leftist uprising in the 1960s in Venezuela, a young guerrilla-girl, living in secrecy, gives birth to her first daughter during Mother's Day.
 Due to that, her photos appear on the newspaper, since that moment they would have to run away.

 Hidden places, false disguises and names are the daily life of The Girl, the narrator of the story.
 Alongside her cousin (Teo), they re-live the adventures of their guerrilla parents, building up a labyrinth with superheroes and strategies, in which nobody knows where the reality (or madness) begins.
 However, this children's game does not hide the deaths, tortures, denunciations and treason within the guerrillas.

 The kids want to convert themselves into The Invisible Man, in order to escape from the danger.
 However, they know that their parents might never comeback and therefore, they'll only receive Postcards from Leningrad.